siderolabs/talos/website/content/v1.7/reference/cli.md

       --disk int                                 default limit on disk size in MB (each VM) (default 6144) --disk-encryption-key-types stringArray    encryption key types to use for disk encryption (uuid, kms) (default [uuid]) --disk-image-path string                   disk image to use
-      --dns-domain string                        the dns domain to use for cluster (default "cluster.local") --docker-disable-ipv6                      skip enabling IPv6 in containers (Docker only) --docker-host-ip string                    Host IP to forward exposed ports to (Docker provisioner only) (default "0.0.0.0")
+      --disk-preallocate                         whether disk space should be preallocated (default true) --dns-domain string                        the dns domain to use for cluster (default "cluster.local") --docker-disable-ipv6                      skip enabling IPv6 in containers (Docker only) --docker-host-ip string                    Host IP to forward exposed ports to (Docker provisioner only) (default "0.0.0.0")